Oilers Gameday: @ Maple Leafs

-The Edmonton Oilers are 1-3-0, and four of their next six games will come against a 3-1-0 Toronto Maple Leafs team that almost everyone agrees will win the North Division this season.
-I don’t need to tell you, things could get dire really quickly in this 56-game season.
-The Oilers need to string together some wins, and they need to do it now.
+The Edmonton Oilers will tonight try to accomplish what the Montreal Canadiens did to them on Monday night.
+They’ll be looking to complete a two-game sweep of the Toronto Maple Leafs at Scotiabank Arena when the sides meet at 7:00 pm est / 5:00 pm MT.

-Tonight, the Oilers will play their first true road game since last March as they open a two-game set with the Maple Leafs in Ontario.
-It’s the first of a four-game road trip that will also take the team to Winnipeg on Sunday night.
-This is the first of nine marquee meetings between the Oilers and Maple Leafs, and it will air nationally on NBCSN in the United States.
+It’s the second of nine meetings this season between the sides, and the second of four meetings in roughly ten days.
+The Oilers took a 3-1 decision on Wednesday night, and will look to get back to .500 on the season in this one.
+Edmonton is also getting reinforcements as James Neal is expected to make his season debut.

-Frederik Andersen is expected to start for the Leafs, while Mikko Koskinen makes his fifth start in a row for the Oilers.
+Frederik Andersen will start for the Maple Leafs, while Mikko Koskinen makes his sixth start of the year for the Oilers.

 Keys To The Game: